timfayz/pipe/docs/features.md

 pipes tries to infer as much information as possible from every character and position in your code in order to minify keystrokes.
 If so identifier should carry meaning!
 The identifier properties such as constant or variable, "private" or "protected" are derived from its name.
 ```
-CONS  := 256                      -- exported constant
+CONS  := 256                      -- exported constant (cannot be less than 2 characters)
 _CONS := 1024                     -- unexported constant
 Var   := "Hello"                  -- exported variable
 var   := "World"                  -- unexported variable
-                                  -- the same naming rules apply for all types of labels
+                                  -- the same naming rules apply to all types of identifiers
 ```

 ### Group assignment